JeffersonLab/clas12root/README.md

 For actual Clas12Banks definitions see [HIPO4 DSTs](https://clasweb.jlab.org/wiki/index.php/CLAS12_DSTs)

 An interface to the c++ [Run Conditions DataBase](https://github.com/JeffersonLab/rcdb/wiki/Cpp) requires downloading the relevant code from https://github.com/JeffersonLab/rcdb .
 This is optional and depends on the existence of an environment variable containing the path to the RCDB code.
+The interface also requires having MySQL installed.

 ## Also see c++ function for accessing banks "Cheat sheet" AccesssingBankDataInCpp.txt in the top level directory.